Chirag-ahir/SFC-Preparation/README.md

 Modify list view of object: https://youtu.be/PjiSTxBWcrk?si=UWXs9AOtFnbGTDSV&t=850

+What is Record ID in salesforce?<br>
+Record Ids are the 15 Digit unique values for each record in Salesforce.

 What is Schema Builder?
 Schema Builder is a tool that lets you visualise and edit your data model.
 It’s useful for designing and understanding complex data models like the company’s employees and all sales (Setup > Schema Builder)